tanlandy/Leetcode_Python/Low Frequency/5-DP.md

 ## Intro
 Dynamic programming is an algorithmic optimization technique that breaks down a complicated problem into smaller overlapping subproblems in a recursive manner and use solutions to the subproblems to construct solution to the original problem.

+DP ~= Careful brute force
+DP ~= subproblems + reuse -> for graph, should be acylic DP ~= Recursion + Memo + GUESSING
+- memoize
+- reuse
+- to subproblems that can solve the problem
+Time: # of subproblems * time/subproblem

 -> It is a simple concept of solving bigger problems using smaller problems while saving results to avoid repeated calculations.

 1. The problem can be broken down into `"overlapping subproblems"` - smaller versions of the original problem that are re-used multiple times. -> subproblems are dependent